thejeshgn/blocked/README.md

 ### Create master List
 - Run python create_master_list.py
 - It will merge all the lists and create an unique list with source details.
 Called [MASTER_LIST.csv](https://github.com/thejeshgn/blocked/blob/master/MASTER_LIST.csv)
+- I plan to add other features and henec a script to merge.